w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

 ![](../../assets/how-to/65018148324.png)

 4\.
-Now, from the "Send to" section, select "Statemint (Polkadot)" from the withdrawal network drop-down menu.
-Note that the network's name might be updated in the future and appear as "Polkadot Asset Hub."
+Now, from the "Send to" section, select the Polkadot Asset Hub network from the withdrawal network drop-down menu (it may still appear as "Statemint (Polkadot)").

 !!! danger "READ THIS FIRST!"

-    Some wallets, such as Trust Wallet, Exodus, and "Crypto.com Onchain Wallet", don't support the Polkadot Asset Hub yet.
+    Most wallets that support Polkadot now support Asset Hub.
+However, some wallets may support only DOT on Asset Hub and not other assets such as USDT.

-    Before sending any funds, please make sure the destination wallet is compatible with Polkadot Asset Hub to avoid potential issues.
+    Before sending any funds, please make sure the destination wallet supports USDT on Polkadot Asset Hub to avoid potential issues.

 5\.
-Copy your Polkadot Asset Hub (former Statemint) address from your wallet (remember it's the same as your Polkadot address) and paste it into the address field. **Double-check** that it's the correct account address.
+Copy your Polkadot Asset Hub address from your wallet (remember it's the same as your Polkadot address) and paste it into the address field. **Double-check** that it's the correct account address.

 !!! tip "GOOD TO KNOW"